fontclubbelgica/fontclubbelgica.xyz/faq.md

   ### Frederik Berlaen

-  > Robofont Investor, Technical Wizard, Python Linguist, Type Lover, Flandrien
+  > RoboFont Investor, Technical Wizard, Python Linguist, Type Lover, Flandrien

   Is Frederik Berlaen: a typedesigner that loves programming and scripting?
 Or coder that designs type?
   It doesn’t matter.
 Although mostly known for [RoboFont][RF], one of the leading font editors over